 A RAISE Grant Application, the Greeley Regional Interchange Project (GRIP) was submitted to the USDOT in July 2021 for the 35th Avenue interchange.
 The interchange will provide much needed improvements to mobility, significant congestion reduction, and substantial mobility and safety improvements for motorists, bicyclists, and pedestrians.
 A debrief with the USDOT indicated that this application was highly recommended for grant approval.

-In May 2022 & August 2023, the City of Greeley applied for the proposed MERGE project to obtain MPDG funding.
+In 2022 and 2023, the City of Greeley applied for the proposed MERGE project to obtain MPDG funding.
 The project was eligible for funding through INFRA, RURAL, and MEGA grants but was not selected.
 There were also additional requests for information from the MPDG review team during the review process which were addressed by the City.
 The City of Greeley obtained subsequent debriefs with FHWA to receive scoring from the application.
-The City has addressed all the comments received during the course of the MPDG reviews and the debriefs in this application.
-Additional information can be found in the Appendix A.
+The City has addressed all the comments received during the course of the MPDG review and the debrief notes can be found in the Appendix A.